Find Trade Colleges

 While working on their Associate Degree, computer engineering tech majors at Anoka Technical College accumulate an average of around $18,869 in student debt.

-Full Computer Engineering Technology at Anoka Technical College Report
+Read full report on Computer Engineering Technology at Anoka Technical College

-A rank of #2 on this year’s list means Normandale Community College is a great place for computer engineering technology students working on their associate degree.
-Normandale Community College is a moderately-sized public school located in the small city of Bloomington.
+Out of the 9 schools in Minnesota that were part of this year’s ranking, Normandale Community College landed the # 2 spot on the list.
+Normandale Community College is a moderately-sized public school located in the city of Bloomington.

-Read full report on Computer Engineering Technology at Normandale Community College
+Full Computer Engineering Technology at Normandale Community College Report

 A rank of #3 on this year’s list means Riverland Community College is a great place for computer engineering technology students working on their associate degree.
-Located in the town of Austin, Riverland Community College is a public school with a small student population.
+Located in the distant town of Austin, Riverland Community College is a public school with a small student population.

 About 14% of the students majoring in computer engineering tech at the school are women while 86% are male.